What is Leverage in Crypto Trading? A Complete Guide

 Ready to master the art of leverage?
 Let’s dive in.

-Leverage trading allows traders to borrow funds from an exchange to increase their position size, amplifying both potential profits and losses.
+Crypto leverage trading allows traders to borrow funds from an exchange to increase their position size, which is why it’s often called cryptocurrency leverage trading or simply leveraged crypto.

-If you use $100 with 10x leverage, you borrow $900, controlling $1,000 worth of Bitcoin.
+If you use $100 with 10x leverage, you borrow $900, controlling $1,000 worth of Bitcoin; this is leverage trading crypto in its simplest form.
 A 10% price increase doubles your capital, but a 10% drop wipes it out, demonstrating leverage’s risk-reward tradeoff.

 Spot Trading vs. Leverage Trading

-Leverage Trading: Uses borrowed funds, increasing both potential gains and risks.
+- Leverage Trading: Uses borrowed funds to trade crypto with leverage, increasing both potential gains and risks.

 Common Leverage Ratios